-In Milwaukee, women may call 414-286-2133 or visit www.milwaukee.gov for more information about Wisconsin Well Woman.
+In Milwaukee, women may call 414-286-2133 or visit milwaukee.gov for more information about Wisconsin Well Woman.

 Early Detection: Knowledge is Empowerment

-Breast cancer is a particular concern among African American women, who face a significantly higher risk of dying from the disease compared with women in other ethnic groups.
-In the following video, African-American women along with health care providers from Froedtert & the Medical College of Wisconsin share their experiences with breast cancer and talk about the importance of early detection.
+Breast cancer is a particular concern among African-American women, who face a significantly higher risk of dying from the disease compared with women in other ethnic groups.
+In the following video, African-American women along with Froedtert & MCW health care providers share their experiences with breast cancer and talk about the importance of early detection.
 The video is the work of a community-based research team.

-Members represent a partnership between Froedtert & the Medical College of Wisconsin and the Milwaukee community, with deep appreciation for support from the Elder Community Health Upholders.
+Members represent a partnership between Froedtert & MCW health network and the Milwaukee community, with deep appreciation for support from the Elder Community Health Upholders.
 Funded by the American Cancer Society and the Froedtert Hospital Foundation.
 Special thanks to the courageous women who shared their stories in this video.

 The Legacy of Breast Cancer - Part 1

 The Legacy of Breast Cancer - Part 2